nrwl/nx/docs/shared/recipes/nx-release/publish-custom-dist-directory.md

 }
 ```

 Note that the version number is not present in the source package.json file.
 This is because the source package.json file is never updated in the versioning process; its data is instead written to the dist package.json file.
-To ensure the correct version number is used in the dist package.json file, `"release.version.generatorOptions.currentVersionResolver"` should be set to something other than the default value of `"disk"`.
+To ensure the correct version number is used in the dist package.json file, `release.version.generatorOptions.currentVersionResolver` should be set to something other than the default value of `"disk"`.
 To pick the current version from git tags, set it to `"git-tag"`.
 To look up the current version from the remote registry, set it to `"registry"`.

 Configure this behavior by adding the following configuration to the `nx.json` file, or the `project.json` file of relevant projects: